Halo-Lab/gatsby-plugin-css-modules-emoji/README.md

 If you want to configure the plugin, take a look at available options below:

+> ⚠️ Any changes require the server be restarted.

 ```javascript
 // In your gatsby-config.js
 module.exports = {